Last Minute Trip Checklist: Japan Essentials

-English is not as widely spoken as other parts of the world.
-Plus, you are the outsider - take the time to learn a little Japanese.
+English is not as widely spoken here as in other parts of the world.
+Plus, you are the outsider—take the time to learn a little Japanese.
 It will certainly come in handy.

-- English phonetic (so you can try to pronounce them)
+- English phonetic version of Japanese words (so you can try to pronounce them)

 Printing out an icon guide (or having it on your phone) can be helpful.